- Care Plans

 Epidemiology of Endometriosis

 Prevalence of Endometriosis

 Endometriosis affects approximately 1-12% of women in the U.S. It’s most commonly found in younger women.
-Around 10% of women who week treatment for pelvic pain are diagnosed with endometriosis.
+Around 10% of women who seek treatment for pelvic pain are diagnosed with endometriosis.
 A higher proportion of diagnoses are made in Caucasian women with above average socioeconomic status.

 Presentation of Patients

-The classic clinical presentation of endometriosis is severe pain within the pelvic and abdominal areas, accompanied by a possible disruption in reproductive function including irregular menstrual cycles and impaired fertility.
-Nonspecific GI disturbances may occur when the bowels come into contact with unfastened endometrial implants, nonspecific GI disturbance may involve abdominal cramping, diarrhea, constipation, and possibly obstruction.
+The classic clinical presentation of endometriosis is severe pelvic and abdominal pain, accompanied by disruptions in reproductive function, including irregular menstrual cycles and impaired fertility.
+Nonspecific GI disturbances may occur when the bowels come into contact with unfastened endometrial tissue.
+Symptoms include abdominal cramping, diarrhea, constipation, and possibly obstruction.